argentsea/docfx/tutorials/configuration.md

 ***

-This approach will be helpful in reducing the number of times the generic *shardId* type must be specified in project.
+This approach will be helpful in reducing the number of times the generic *ShardId* type must be specified in project.